Rapid Business Development: LightSwitch vs. Dynamics CRM vs. SharePoint vs. ASP.NET MVC

-Over a year ago I wrote a post where I compared four technologies that can be used to build business applications rapidly.
-The original post was inspired by how similar a number of products have become over the last few years and more importantly how Visual Studio LightSwitch, which is a specialized rapid business tool development platform built on top of Visual Studio, is going to affecting the development eco-system.
-That post was written in the LightSwitch Beta 2 timeframe and the world has changed a lot since then – LightSwitch has shipped, not once but TWICE!
-So it is about time it got a refresh.
+Over a year ago, I wrote a post where I compared four technologies that can be used to build business applications rapidly.
+The original post was inspired by how similar a number of products have become over the last few years—and more importantly, how Visual Studio LightSwitch, a specialized rapid business tool development platform built on top of Visual Studio, is affecting the development ecosystem.
+That post was written during the LightSwitch Beta 2 timeframe, and the world has changed a lot since then—LightSwitch has shipped, not once but twice!
+So, it’s about time for a refresh.

-As with the previous post I am going to compare LightSwitch against Dynamics CRM, SharePoint & ASP.NET MVC Scaffolding.
-If you are not aware of these different products see my older post for a brief overview of them.
+As with the previous post, I’ll compare LightSwitch against Dynamics CRM, SharePoint, and ASP.NET MVC Scaffolding.
+If you’re not familiar with these products, see my older post for a brief overview.

-I think the differences between these four are very interesting and while each has its strong & weak points, this should definitely not be looked at as a pick one only post.
+I think the differences between these four are very interesting.
+While each has its strengths and weaknesses, this should definitely not be looked at as a "pick one only" post.
 There are many scenarios where you want to combine them for even better experiences.

-To be clear that ASP.NET MVC is greater than ASP.NET MVC Scaffolding – you can do almost anything with MVC, however for this article we are looking at the concept of rapid development and comparing MVC with MVC scaffolding, scaffolding will give you a more rapid development with trade-offs.
-An example of this is databases supported, where MVC supports anything .NET does but scaffolding is a subset of databases.
+To be clear, ASP.NET MVC (not just scaffolding) is greater than ASP.NET MVC Scaffolding—you can do almost anything with MVC.
+However, for this article, we’re focusing on the concept of rapid development and comparing MVC with scaffolding (which offers rapid development with trade-offs).
+For example, supported databases: MVC supports anything .NET does, while scaffolding is limited to a subset.

 Starting